On average, annual vet expenses are estimated at $354 for dogs and around $234 for cats

 Pet insurance is one way to buffer yourself against unexpected vet bills, so you don’t have to weigh up whether or not to go ahead with surgery or treatment for your four-legged friend.

-It's hard to imagine losing a pet because you can't afford to pay the vet bills.
+It’s hard to imagine losing a pet because you can’t afford to pay the vet bills.
 But is it worth taking out pet insurance for peace of mind?
-Here are some points to consider.
+Here are the key points to consider.

 And you’re less likely to face the awful situation of having to euthanise your pet if you can’t afford expensive treatment – an animal lover’s worst nightmare.